 - A relevant internship may be substituted for one of the electives.

-After completing the 20-credit sequence, the student submits the Certification of Completion of Minor form, available online or from the RES Coordinator.
-Once this certification is approved by the RES Coordinator and major advisor the form goes to the College Dean and the Registrar to be recorded on the transcript.
+After completing the 20-credit sequence, the student submits the Certification of Completion of Minor form, available online at the Registrar's Office website, to the College of Liberal Arts Dean's Office for approval, and then to the major advisor for signature.
+Once approved, the student submits the form to the Dean's Office of his or her College.
 The certification form must be completed by the beginning of the student's final semester at the University.